Leave a comment

 Well of course he was very nice and polite.

-“Just the ticket.
+When I put some crumbs of cheddar cheese before him for his supper he exclaimed, “Just the ticket.
 Exactly what I wanted.
-Thank you dear nephew for taking such good care of me.”
+Thank you dear nephew for taking such good care of me!”

 In fact, he was so full of praise for my country lifestyle that I asked him if he was planning to retire to the countryside.
 Uncle Town Mouse laughed, and I felt that I had perhaps said something silly or tactless.